brookshelley/brookshelley.github.com/content/books.md

 ## 2020: 31 books {#2020}

+**Buddhism Without Beliefs** — Stephen Bachelor

+A few years ago I started going to a sangha regularly and meditating a lot.
+While I haven’t kept up with the practice regularly, mediation is a pretty awesome part of my life when I’m able to do it, and I’ve enjoyed the lessons of the four noble truths and eightfold path.
+The bits of capital B Buddhism I wasn’t so amped on were the religious bits, so it’s interesting to read about an agnostic buddhism.

 **My Soul to Keep** — Yrsa Sigurdadóttir

 Another cozy mystery with the lawyer Thora.
 This went on a little long, but was still twisty enough to be interesting.
 In a world of Nordic noir, it’s kinda fun to read something where the protagonist isn’t a cop.